Cairo-Dock/cairo-dock-core/README.md

 Additional things to consider:
  - The cmake configuration summary will report if gtk-layer-shell is enabled, i.e. you should see `* With gtk-layer-shell: yes` in the output of cmake.
 If not, check that the gtk-layer-shell library is properly installed.
+ - It will also output `* With Wayland taskbar: yes` to indicate if Wayland protocols required for taskbar functionality can be built.
+If not, check that [extra-cmake-modules](https://invent.kde.org/frameworks/extra-cmake-modules) and the `wayland-scanner` program are properly installed.
  - The `enable-gtk-layer-shell` cmake option can be used to manually disable / enable layer-shell support.
  - The `use-new-positioning-on-x11` cmake option can be used to change to some new code paths under X11 as well.
 This is useful to test for regressions.
  - To use hardware acceleration on Wayland, EGL support should be enabled and GLX support should be disabled.
 If this is not the case, check that the EGL libraries are available.